Mad River Riders Trail Rules

 Revolution: Intermediate - Tech: 2 Flow: 5

-Start this spin behind American Flatbread, look for the wooden fork and bike wheel sign.
+Look for the wooden fork and bike wheel sign behind American Flatbread.
 Enter a wide trail, traverse and climb for about half a mile.
-On right, follow singletrack through a series of switchbacks (a few advanced moves required), across a long bridge to the high point of the trail.
+On right, follow trail through a series of switchbacks (a few advanced moves required), across a long bridge to the high point of the trail.
 Cross Dana Hill Rd here to access the bottom of Evolution.
 From the bottom of Cyclone, cross Dana Hill Rd to enter Revolution.

 Evolution: Intermediate - Tech: 2 Flow: 5

 Evolution extends Revolution's flow close to the top of Dana Hill on an uphill/downhill- friendly route.
 The top end crosses Cyclone and goes out the Dana Hill Rd, just below Clinic.